Willy T. Ribbs

 William Theodore Ribbs Jr. (born January 3, 1955) is an American former race car driver, racing owner, and sport shooter known for being the first African-American man to have tested a Formula One car (he did so in 1986) and to compete in the Indianapolis 500 (tested in 1985, raced in 1991 and 1993).
-Ribbs competed in many forms of auto racing, including the Trans-Am Series, IndyCar, Champ Car, IMSA, and the NASCAR Cup Series and Gander Outdoors Truck Series.
+Ribbs competed in many forms of auto racing, including the Trans-Am Series, IndyCar, Champ Car, IMSA, and the NASCAR Cup Series and NASCAR Craftsman Truck Series.
 After retiring, he became a sport shooter in the National Sporting Clays Association.

 Ribbs saw his most success in the Trans-Am Series, winning seventeen races while driving for Dan Gurney and Jack Roush.

 Biography

 Ribbs grew up in San Jose, California as one of five children in a middle-class family.
 His father William "Bunny" Ribbs, Sr. was a plumbing contractor and amateur sportscar racer and was friends and neighbors with Indy Car driver Joe Leonard.
 Ribbs was nearly killed at eight years old when an out-of-control car at a race struck him.
 As a teenager, Ribbs would take his car out in the California mountains at high speeds, frequently stopped by police for reckless driving.
 Ribbs proceeded to enter a racing school at the age of 21.
 Following his graduation from high school in 1975, Ribbs moved to Europe to compete.
 In 1977, Ribbs won the Dunlop/Autosport Star of Tomorrow FF1600 in his first year of competition, winning six races in eleven starts with Mike Eastick's Scorpion Racing School.
 Ribbs returned to the United States in 1978, making his debut in the Formula Atlantic open-wheel series at Long Beach on April 1, finishing 10th after running as high as 4th.

 In May 1978, Charlotte Motor Speedway president and race promoter Humpy Wheeler entered Ribbs to drive a NASCAR Winston Cup car in the World 600 at Charlotte in an effort to attract black fans to his racetrack.
 Ribbs was partnered with veteran crew chief Harry Hyde.
 After being initially rejected by track officials due to a lack of stock car experience, and when the Dodge Magnum Ribbs was supposed to drive was committed to another driver, Wheeler set Ribbs up with owner Will Cronkite and a Bud Moore Engineering-built Ford Torino.
 Cronkite replaced him with future champion Dale Earnhardt.

 Ribbs returned to the Formula Atlantic series in 1981, winning the pole in the Long Beach Formula Atlantic race in 1982.
 The following year, Ribbs moved to the SCCA Trans-Am Series, driving Chevrolet Camaros with sponsorship from Budweiser.
 Ribbs won five races and was honored as Pro Rookie of the Year, while his teammate David Hobbs won the series championship.
 Ribbs won four races in 1984 driving factory-backed Mercury Capris for Roush Racing.